|

 - for

-all Shih Tzu registered with AKC
+all Shih Tzu AKC Champions

 Separate statistics are shown for (1) the solid color